-In the second half of 2019, Cellnex acquired from, amongst others, InfraVia Capital Partners, 100% of the share capital of Cignal Infrastructure Limited owner of 546 sites in Ireland with a tenancy ratio of c.2 per site, for a total consideration (Enterprise Value) of approximately €210 million paid by Cellnex, and agreed on the deployment of up to 600 new additional sites by 2026 by Cignal, for an estimated total consideration of up to approximately €60 million.
-As of June 30, 2020, 55 of such sites had been built.
+In the second half of 2019, Cellnex acquired from, amongst others, InfraVia Capital Partners, 100% of the share capital of Cignal Infrastructure Limited owner of 546 sites in Ireland with a tenancy ratio of c.2 per site, for a total consideration (Enterprise Value) of approximately \notin 210 million paid by Cellnex, and agreed on the deployment of up to 600 new additional sites by 2026 by Cignal, for an estimated total consideration of up to approximately \notin 60 million.
+As of the date of this Prospectus, 104 of such sites have been built.
 Cellnex financed the acquisition of 100% of the share capital of Cignal using existing cash and expects to finance the deployment of new additional sites using cash flows generated by the portfolio.
-Such acquisition, together with the 600 additional sites to be deployed, are expected to contribute up to an estimated approximately €20 million of annual Adjusted EBITDA once the sites are deployed.
+Such acquisition, together with the 600 additional sites to be deployed, are expected to contribute up to an estimated approximately \notin 20 million of annual Adjusted EBITDA once the sites are deployed.
 This expected annual Adjusted EBITDA is based on management's estimates, and is therefore subject to known and unknown risks, uncertainties, assumptions and other factors that could cause the projects' actual annual Adjusted EBITDA to materially differ from that expressed in, or suggested by, this forward-looking metric.
-For further information on forward-looking statements and why investors should not place on them undue reliance, see "Presentation of Financial and Other Information-Forward-looking statements".
+For further information on forward-looking statements".
 "Adjusted EBITDA" is an APM (as defined herein).
 Please see "Presentation of Financial and Other Information-Alternative performance measures" for more information on this APM.